JetBrains/kotlin-web-site/docs/topics/js/js-ir-migration.md

 ## Convert JS- and React-related classes and interfaces to external interfaces

 **Issue**: Using Kotlin interfaces and classes (including data classes) that derive from pure JS classes, such as React's `RState` and
-`RProps`, can cause `ClassCastException`.
+`RProps`, can cause a `ClassCastException`.
 Such exceptions appear because the compiler attempts to work with instances of such classes as Kotlin objects, whereas they actually come from JS.

 **Solution**: convert all classes and interfaces that derive from pure JS classes to [external intefaces](js-interop.md#external-interfaces):